Determining Feynman integrals with only input from linear algebra: Abstract

 \section{Abstract}

-We find surprisingly that all Feynman integrals (FIs), with any number of loops, can be determined without doing integration.
-The only needed information are linear relations between FIs.
+We find that all Feynman integrals (FIs), having any number of loops, can be completely determined once linear relations between FIs are provided.
 Therefore, FIs computation is conceptually changed to a linear algebraic problem.
-Examples up to 5 loops are given to verify our observation.
+Examples up to 5 loops are given to verify this observation.
+As a byproduct, we get a powerful method to calculate perturbative corrections in quantum field theory.

 \allowdisplaybreaks